AliShareei/smarty-twig-benchmark/README.md

 # An up-to-date Smarty versus Twig benchmark

-An *opinionated* comparison benchmark of the latest versions of Smarty3 and Twig.
+An *opinionated* comparison benchmark of the latest versions of Smarty v3 and Twig v3.

 TL;DR: Smarty is slower than Twig, Twig is faster than Smarty.
 Don't trust benchmarks from years ago.